Pop singer Ed Sheeran has dedicated a new song to his close friend Jamal Edwards who died in February last year.

-Jamal Edwards helped kickstart Sheeran’s rise to fame in 2010 - but what did the pop star have to say regarding Edwards during the memorial?
+Jamal Edwards helped kickstart Sheeran’s rise to fame in 2010 and was one of the singer’s closest friends.

 What did Ed Sheeran say about Jamal Edwards?